MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 This section lists the feature announcements of recent previous releases.

-### Announced in Microsoft R Server 9.0.0

-R Server 9.0.0 is a Windows-only, SQL-Server-only release.
-It is roughly equivalent to the 9.0.1 release, minus the `mrsdeploy` package and new [operationalization features](operationalize/about.md).
-For a description of the features in 9.0.0, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).

 ### Announced in Microsoft R Server 8.0.5

 + On **Linux**: